hu-po/ManiSkill-WidowXAI/README.md

 there are two versions of the URDF:

 - `wxai.urdf` is the original unmodified URDF with a parallel jaw gripper
-- `wxai-pen.urdf` has a cylindrical pen attached via a fixed joint to the gripper
+- `wxai_draw.urdf` has a cylindrical pen attached via a fixed joint to the gripper

 ## Changes Made: